NavigationContentFooter

 Queue

-Queues facilitate asynchronous communication between different microservices, applications, and platforms.
+Creating a queue with Scaleway Queues facilitates asynchronous communication between different microservices, applications, and platforms.
 You can create a queue, configure its delivery and message parameters, and then start sending messages to it.
 Messages are stored in the queue until they are processed and delivered, and deleted once consumed.
-Read more about creating and configuring queues, or check our tutorial on creating a serverless scraping architecture using an SQS queue to get an idea of what you can do with message queues.
+Read more about creating and configuring queues, or check our tutorial on creating a serverless scraping architecture using a queue to get an idea of what you can do with message queues.

 Queue types

-When creating queues with Scaleway Messaging and Queuing SQS or SNS, two queue types are available.
+When creating queues with Scaleway Queues, two queue types are available.
 Standard queues provide at-least-once delivery, while FIFO queues offer first-in-first-out delivery, and (unlike Standard queues) guarantee that messages are delivered in order and without duplication.
 Content-based deduplication is only available for FIFO queue types.
 Find out more about creating queues with our dedicated documentation.

 Queuing